-Our 25-mile trail on the Connecticut Shoreline will extend from Lighthouse Point on the New Haven Harbor through East Haven, Branford and Guilford, to Hammonasset Beach State Park in Madison.
+Shoreline Greenway Trail is an all-volunteer organization dedicated to building a 25-mile continuous path for bicyclists, walkers and hikers on the Connecticut Shoreline from Lighthouse Point in New Haven through East Haven, Branford, and Guilford to Hammonasset Beach State Park in Madison.

 Branford’s first Town Meeting held on Sunday, March 2 was a great success.
 Our thanks go to the Blackstone Library for hosting the event and to the SOUND for its publicity.
 But most of all we thank those who attended.
 We hope that they were informed about the Shoreline Greenway Trail by our power point presentation and by the maps posted around the room.
 The atmosphere was informal as our guests enjoyed refreshments organized by Bimmie Herget and asked questions about the placement and design of the Trail here in Branford.
 Chet Blomquist added to the fun by donating some of his handcrafted walking sticks for a drawing.

 In the pictures above, we have Judy Miller leading the presentation, Chet Blomquist relating Shoreline Greenway Trail history, Peg Stamp directing the presentation, Jack Wood waiting for his chance to speak about the maps and trail development and Jo Zaehringer displaying the volunteer sign-up sheets and encouraging all to sign up for something!
 Special thanks to those who did volunteer to help us as we move forward.

 In sum, a great time was had by all and we thank everyone for their support and interest.

 If you haven’t seen the article in the SOUND and would like to read it, go to http://www.shorepublishing.com/article/20140226/NWS10/302279585/-1/zip06details